Deutsche Bank traders win unfair dismissal case

 On discovering signs of what it viewed as misconduct, Deutsche Bank had also failed to issue a formal warning to the traders and therefore to fire them at a later point was too severe, the judge said.

-The traders, who appeared in court wearing dark blue and charcoal colored suits, said Deutsche had begun analyzing messages between traders in 2011 but had only fired the Frankfurt team in 2013.
+The traders said Deutsche had begun analyzing messages between traders in 2011 but had only fired the Frankfurt team in 2013.